WordPress Theme Hacked? Scan and Clean Infected theme Successfully

 Caution: If the unknown files are not a part of the hack, deleting files could cause your website to break.

 Another easy way to scan and clean your website manually is to search for common malicious PHP functions.
+These functions often act as backdoors, which can be exploited by hackers to attack your site.
 Functions like ‘base64’, ‘eval’, ‘stripslashes’, and ‘move_uploaded_file’ can often indicate infected files.

 However, these functions are sometimes used as a part of custom themes and code, and deleting them could cause the theme to stop functioning.